Organisation: Cambridge Cancer Help Centre

 What are we looking for?

-- a passion for, or interest or experience in, the provision and improvement of care to those suffering from or affected by cancer
+- An interest in or understanding of the provision of care to those affected by cancer is desirable though not essential.

 What difference will you make?